FAQ Answers

 If I am sick for a period of time in the term will it affect my holiday pay?

-Holiday pay is not reduced for periods of sick leave with pay however, there are conditions.
-See ASTCA 5.1.7(b) or STCA 6.2.8(b).
+Holiday pay is not reduced for periods of sick leave with pay.

-You do not lose holiday pay for sick leave without pay for the first 90 days you are away but after that you will lose three day’s holiday pay for every 10 days (including weekends) that you are absent during the school term.
+For sick leave without pay, you do not lose holiday pay for the first 90 days you are away in any one school year but after that you will lose three day’s holiday pay for every 10 days (including weekends) that you are absent during the school term.

 I am a part time teacher and noticed I got a full day sick leave deduction even though I would have only worked 2 hours that day, is this correct?

-How much maternity leave am I eligible for if I have 12 months service?
+How much parental leave am I eligible for if I have less than 12 months service?

 12 months, with the option of a further 12 months if you give 3 months’ notice of this to your employer before the first year ends.

-How much maternity leave am I eligible for if I have less that 12 months service?
+How much parental leave am I eligible for if I have less that 12 months service?

 Up to 6 months.

-How much notice do I have to give to return to my position after maternity leave?
+How much notice do I have to give to return to my position after parental leave?

 1 month if it is your intention to return before the maternity leave expires.

-How much notice do I have to give my employer if I intend to take the total entitlement of 24 months maternity leave?
+How much notice do I have to give my employer if I intend to take the total entitlement of 24 months parental leave?

-You must notify your employer in writing of your intention to take this leave within 9 months from the date of commencing maternity leave.
+You must notify your employer in writing of your intention to take this leave within 9 months from the date of commencing parental leave.

-If I am relieving for someone on maternity leave, how much notice do I have to be given that the person is coming back from maternity leave?
+If I am relieving for someone on parental leave, how much notice do I have to be given that the person is coming back from maternity leave?

 A minimum of 1 month.
 Please note that if the letter of appointment does not specify an event (ie return of the teacher on leave) and instead gives the date at the end of the proposed leave, the school is bound to keep the reliever on until that date.